DIY Arcade Machine

 Browser support: Chrome and Firefox work out of the box.
 Safari requires Cross-Origin-Isolation headers (make web-safari handles this automatically).

-Automated deployment: every push to main triggers the GitHub Actions workflow which builds with python -m pygbag --build .
-(Python 3.11) and deploys the result to GitHub Pages automatically.
+Automated deployment: every push to main triggers the GitHub Actions workflow which builds the regular WebAssembly bundle plus the /ios/ variant and deploys both to GitHub Pages automatically.

 Note: High scores are stored in-memory while the page is open and reset on page reload.